AhmedAyman4/AhmedAyman4/README.md

 # Hello World!, I'm Ahmed, an Aspiring Data Scientist 👋🏼:

-Aspiring Data Scientist & IS student at Faculty of Computers & AI, University of Sadat City.
+Aspiring Data & Machine Learning Scientist and Information Systems student at the Faculty of Computers & AI, University of Sadat City.
 Passionate about solving real-world problems with data and exploring AI.

 ## 🌐 Socials: